Hypothyroidism in Dogs

 GFR was <2 mL/min/kg in untreated hypothyroid dogs.
 Re-establishment of a euthyroid state increased GFR significantly.

 The butterfly-shaped thyroid gland, which resides in the throat on either side of the trachea, or windpipe, manufactures and stores hormones that control the body’s metabolism.
 When the thyroid is too active or not active enough, a variety of health problems result.
 In humans and dogs, hypothyroidism is the most common endocrine disorder; cats and a smaller percentage of humans are prone to hyperthyroidism, an overactive thyroid gland.
 Hyperthyroidism in dogs is rare unless too much thyroid supplement is given, but can be linked to thyroid cancer or cystic nodules.
+Recently, hyperthyroidism in dogs has also been linked to raw beef diets that may contain the thyroid glands of slaughtered animals (see Diet Related Hyperthyroidism for more information).

 The thyroid produces two forms of thyroid hormone: T3 (triiodothyronine), which is the active form, and T4 (thyroxine), the inactive form.
 When T4 is absorbed into tissues, it is converted into T3, but most of the circulating (total) T4 is not available for absorption.
 The part that is available is called free T4.
 In dogs, about half of the body’s T3 comes from the thyroid gland and about half is converted from T4 by other tissues.